- Looking to get into Apple stock?

 Click the buy button, and once you receive confirmation of execution, you’ll own AAPL stock!
 When you’re ready to sell, click the sell button, and once your trade is confirmed, you’ll get out of the trade (hopefully with a profit).

 Step 7: Monitor your investment

-Several factors influence AAPL stock price.
-AAPL, which relies heavily on product upgrades and innovation, tends to see a lot of share price volatility around new product releases.
-Watch AAPL stock for product release and earnings announcements for the best volatility and opportunity to trade the stock.
+Apple's stock price relies heavily on product upgrades and innovation, with a lot of share price volatility around new product releases.
+Watch for product release and earnings announcements for the best volatility and opportunity to trade the stock.